 In 2013 I underwent a minor dental surgical procedure known as ‘cavitation surgery’.
 I was having pain in my lower left jaw and couldn’t figure out what was causing the pain.
-It felt like a nagging throb behind my last molar, where my wisdom tooth was.
+It felt like a nagging throb behind my last molar, where my wisdom tooth had been.

 Maybe a little backstory would help…

-Like many people here in the US and around the world, I had my wisdom teeth removed rather routinely when I was 18 because ‘that’s when you have wisdom teeth removed’, right?
+Like many people here in the US and around the world, I had my wisdom teeth removed when I was 18 because “that’s when you have wisdom teeth removed”, right?

-What I didn’t know back then was it’s rather common that the site where a wisdom tooth is removed will become infected and become what is called a ‘cavitation’.
+What I didn’t know back then was that it’s rather common for the site where a wisdom tooth is removed to become infected and develop what is called a ‘cavitation’.
 While not recognized by mainstream dentistry (yet), cavitations are another lurking ‘dark corner’ of dentistry that many in the profession know exist but don’t want to admit.

 You see, if mainstream dentistry officially recognizes cavitations as real problems, they would essentially be admitting guilt for causing them based on the practices they teach for wisdom tooth extractions.
 That said, the well respected Weston A Price Foundation has publicly recognized the risks of cavitations.